abeerseada/depi-gp/README.md

 - Continuous Integration
 - Continuous Delivery
 - GitOps deployment with ArgoCD
-- Full observability with CloudWatch + SNS alerts
+- Full observability with CloudWatch + SNS alerts + Prometheus + Grafana
 - Automatic scaling with Cluster Autoscaler

 The system is now **scalable, observable, fault-tolerant, and production-ready.**